-Bit Name Settings Description Notes 7:4 Number of dummy clock cycles 2, 3 3 XIP 0 = enable 1 = disable (default) Enables or disables XIP.
-For device part numbers with feature digit equal to 2 or 4, this bit is always "Don't Care," so the device operates in XIP mode without setting this bit.
+Bit Name Settings Description Notes 7:4 Number of dum- my clock cycles 0000 (identical to 1111) 0001 0010 1101 1110 1111 Sets the number of dummy clock cycles subsequent to all FAST READ commands.
+The default setting targets maximum allowed frequen- cy and guarantees backward compatibility.
+2, 3 3 XIP 0 = Enable 1 = Disable (default) Enables or disables XIP.
+For device part numbers with the feature digit equal to 2 or 4, this bit is always "Don't Care," so the device operates in XIP mode with- out setting this bit.
 2 Reserved X = Default 0b = Fixed value.
-1:0 Wrap 00 = 16-byte boundary aligned 16-byte wrap: Output data wraps within an aligned 16-byte boundary starting from the 3-byte address issued after the command code.
-4 01 = 32-byte boundary aligned 32-byte wrap: Output data wraps within an aligned 32-byte boundary starting from the 3-byte address issued after the command code.
-10 = 64-byte boundary aligned 64-byte wrap: Output data wraps within an aligned 64-byte boundary starting from the 3-byte address issued after the command code.
+1:0 Wrap 00 = 16-byte boundary aligned 16-byte wrap: Output data wraps within an aligned 16- byte boundary starting from the 3-byte address issued after the command code.
+4 01 = 32-byte boundary aligned 32-byte wrap: Output data wraps within an aligned 32- byte boundary starting from the 3-byte address issued after the command code.
+10 = 64-byte boundary aligned 64-byte wrap: Output data wraps within an aligned 64- byte boundary starting from the 3-byte address issued after the command code.
 11 = sequential (default) Continuous reading (default): All bytes are read sequentially.

-- Notes: 1.
+Notes: 1.
 Settings determine the device memory configuration upon a change of those settings by the WRITE VOLATILE CONFIGURATION REGISTER command.
-The register is read from or written to by READ VOLATILE CONFIGURATION REGISTER or WRITE VOLATILE CONFIGU-RATION REGISTER commands respectively. - 2.
-The 0000 and 1111 settings are identical in that they both define the default state, which is the maximum frequency of $f_c = 108$ MHz.
+The register is read from or written to by READ VOLATILE CONFIGURATION REGISTER or WRITE VOLATILE CONFIGURATION REGISTER commands respectively.

+- 2. The 0000 and 1111 settings are identical in that they both define the default state, which is the maximum frequency of $f_c = 108$ MHz.
 This ensures backward compatibility. - 3.
 If the number of dummy clock cycles is insufficient for the operating frequency, the memory reads wrong data.
 The number of cycles must be set according to and be sufficient for the clock frequency, which varies by the type of FAST READ command, as shown in the Supported Clock Frequencies table. - 4.
 See the Sequence of Bytes During Wrap table.